ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Get ready to level up your design game with these cutting-edge trends that will shape the future of UX/UI.</blockquote>

 <h3>4.
-Why Adobe XD Couldn’t Compete Against Figma? - <a href="https://medium.com/@kumarisakshi9595/why-adobe-xd-couldnt-compete-against-figma-4d1759665cf4" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kumarisakshi`**

-<blockquote>Adobe XD and Figma are two of the most popular UI/UX design tools in the market today, each with its own set of strengths and weaknesses…</blockquote>

-<h3>5.
 The Impact of Quantum Computing on Future UI/UX Design Trends - <a href="https://medium.com/@itsconsagous/the-impact-of-quantum-computing-on-future-ui-ux-design-trends-dbaf7694a38d" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Consagoustech`**

 <blockquote>The emergence of quantum computing in UI/UX designs signals a monumental shift for the computing sector.
 By utilizing proprietary dynamics…</blockquote>

+<h3>5.
+7 UX/UI Design Trends in 2024: Innovations in User Experience - <a href="https://medium.com/ux-planet/7-ux-ui-design-trends-in-2023-innovations-in-user-experience-236e7b104f05" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `UX Planet`**

+<blockquote>Picture the world of UI and UX design as an ever-evolving ecosystem.
+In this ecosystem, new trends emerge at a rapid pace and users’…</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
-JavaScript ES6: Key Features in Modern JavaScript Development - <a href="https://medium.com/javascript-in-plain-english/javascript-es6-key-features-in-modern-javascript-development-2ff31dac5395" target="_blank" rel="noopener noreferrer">link</a></h3>
+Stop the Bubble!
+Master Event Propagation and Delegation Today - <a href="https://medium.com/javascript-in-plain-english/stop-the-bubble-master-event-propagation-and-delegation-today-92150454a9f6" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `JavaScript in Plain English`**

-<blockquote>Discover the Key ES6 Features and How They Enhance Modern JavaScript Development</blockquote>
+<blockquote>JavaScript events are fascinating — they can flow like water through elements, but they also allow us to harness control in smart and…</blockquote>

 <h3>2.
 Top 30 JavaScript Interview Questions and Answers for 2025 - <a href="https://medium.com/@javascriptcentric/top-30-javascript-interview-questions-and-answers-for-2024-7f1e2d1d0638" target="_blank" rel="noopener noreferrer">link</a></h3>